bibimbop123/ruby_oop_cheatsheet/ruby_oop_master_guide.md

 ## 3. Abstraction: Hiding Complexity

-**🧠 Analogy:** Abstraction is like using a coffee machine.
-You press one button ("Brew"), and the machine handles the complex steps of heating water, grinding beans, and filtering—all the complexity is hidden.
+Analogy: Abstraction is like ordering food from a restaurant.
+You just pick “Burger” from the menu—you don’t need to see how the chef prepares the ingredients, cooks, and plates it.

+Concept tie-in: The menu is the interface; the kitchen is the implementation.

+Analogy: Abstraction is like using a weather API.
+You call getWeather("Chicago"), and it returns the data—you don’t need to know how it fetches satellite data, parses it, or formats the response.

+Concept tie-in: APIs expose simple functions that hide deep internal logic.

 ### Section 5: Payment Processor Abstraction